 The rest of my complaints focus more on the structure of the game.
 In other words, it feels like a lot of the game is back weighted in terms of when things become available to the player.
 As someone who likes to fill in a map completely before moving on to wherever the missions want me to go, I kept coming across things that I couldn’t interact with at the moment, but clearly would be able to eventually.
 Take the eridium growths: they’re all over the worlds, yet I couldn’t break them until 30 hours into the game, which sucks when there’s so much I want to buy from Crazy Earl.
 Then there’s the Eridian glyphs, which I couldn’t read until 87 hours in.
 Maybe it’s just me, and these are two small examples of that, but I couldn’t help but feel like the game was holding stuff back from me.
 Hell, we can’t even use one page of the menu until the campaign is beaten.
 Now that was something I missed from Borderlands 2.
 Give me back my Badass Rank!
 And new skin drop rate!
 And Bloodwing! …You better believe I still haven’t forgiven Handsome Jack for that gut shot.

 Ben: While we’re on the subject of Handsome Jack, I’ll admit that the main antagonists of Borderlands 3, the Calypso twins, are not as impressive as the now-deceased Hyperion Head.
 However, what I don’t understand is all the criticism that the Calypso’s have received.
 I think they’re great.
-I didn’t expect them to match Jack – one of gaming’s greatest villains – but I still found their goals and their backstory to be interesting, they manage a strong balance of humor and menace, and they’re just as effective at riling you up as Jack was.
+I didn’t expect them to match Jack – one of gaming’s greatest villains – but I still found their goals and their backstory to be interesting, they maintain a strong balance of humor and menace throughout the game, and they’re just as effective at riling you up as Jack was.

 I definitely understand your annoyance with certain collectibles being initially unattainable though, but I also get why that choice was made: to extend the endgame.
-Even though I’ve completed the story, I’m still drawn back to playing it a second time with my first character because of all the extra goodies that were unavailable in the majority of my first playthrough.
-Although, it’s not like Borderlands 3’s New Game Plus mode, True Vault Hunter, needed the padding.
-Mayhem Mode, which is an option that’s only unlocked after beating the final boss, adds random modifiers to the game that ratchets up the difficulty and makes it worthwhile to have multiple weapon loadouts, thus creating the need to hunt for more and more guns.
+Even though I’ve completed the story, I’m still drawn back to playing the game with my first character because of all the extra goodies that were unavailable in the majority of my initial playthrough.
+Although, it’s not like Borderlands 3 needed the padding.
+Mayhem Mode, which is unlocked after completing the final story mission, adds random modifiers to the game that ratchet up the difficulty – and increase the drop rate of high-tier loot – which makes it worthwhile to have multiple weapon loadouts, thus creating the need to hunt for more and more guns.

 And speaking of guns, OH MY GOD!
 The sheer variety of weapons and gear in Borderlands 3 is absolutely bonkers.
 A submachine gun that creates kamikaze spider-brain drones whenever you reload, a rocket launcher that fires corrosive cheeseburgers, an Elon Musk-inspired flamethrower, and literally a billion other guns are scattered all over the worlds of Borderlands 3.
 All of which somehow feel different.
 I still have yet to find two guns that handle the same way.